-Project Implementation Assistance (PIA): will provide consulting services and training to assist the provincial project coordination unit (PCU) each District project implementation unit (PIU) to implement the project.
-It will also enhance the capacities of PIUs, and village water and sanitation units (WATSANs) to implement and monitor the project.
+The Provincial Execution Unit will implement the project.
+It will also enhance the capacities of village water and sanitation units (WATSANs) to implement and monitor the project.

 Capacity Development for O&M: will help to develop more efficient systems in the town to manage urban services in a sustainable manner, by building the capacities of the provincial and branch Nam Papa (BNP) and district PWT.
 It will also provide support to village water and sanitation units (WATSANs) and communities to enhance their capacities to operate and maintain village infrastructure and their on-site water and sanitation facilities.